 Familiarity Is Not Mastery

-Asher Koriat's theory (2007) explains why learners misjudge their knowledge.
-They use easy cues like familiarity to assess what they know.
-Recent exposure makes information feel familiar, even if learners can't actually recall it.
+Asher Koriat's cue-utilisation account (1997) explains why learners misjudge their knowledge.
+They use simple cues, such as familiarity, to decide what they know.
+Recent exposure can make information feel familiar, even when learners cannot actually recall it.

 Consider a Year 9 learner preparing for a history test on the causes of World War One.
-They reread their notes on the assassination of Archduke Franz Ferdinand multiple times.
-The facts feel familiar and 'known' because they have just encountered them.
-However, when faced with an exam question asking them to explain how this event led to a global conflict, they cannot build a clear response.
-The familiarity was an illusion.
+They reread their notes on the assassination of Archduke Franz Ferdinand several times.
+The facts feel familiar and 'known' because the learner has just seen them.

 The Fluency Trap